Foundations

 Assignment

-2. Add a sequence of 6 different numbers together.
+2. Do the same thing but add 6 different numbers together.

-• Type this statement at the top of the script tag: let a = 10
+1. Add this statement to the script tag: let a = 10.

 5. Try this sequence:

-• Declare a constant variable max with the value 57
+1. Declare a const variable max with the value 57.

 6. Take a few minutes to keep playing around with various things in your script tag.
-Eventually, we will learn how to actually make those numbers and things show up on the webpage, but all of this logic will remain the same, so make sure you’re comfortable with it before moving on.
+Eventually, we will learn how to actually make these things show up on the webpage, but all of this logic will remain the same.
+Make sure you’re comfortable with it before moving on.

 Go through the following articles to deepen your knowledge.